quicwg/base-drafts/draft-ietf-quic-qpack.md

 A stream that is reset might have multiple outstanding header blocks.
 A decoder that receives a stream reset before the end of a stream generates a Stream Cancellation instruction on the decoder stream.
-Similarly, a decoder that abandons reading of a stream need to signal this using the Stream Cancellation instruction.
+Similarly, a decoder that abandons reading of a stream needs to signal this using the Stream Cancellation instruction.
 This signals to the encoder that all references to the dynamic table on that stream are no longer outstanding.